 - Member, 1,000+ Point Club (total career points scored), Cal Women's Basketball Team

-2011 Crossing Boundaries and Transforming Identities (co-edited with M. Lacy Bruijn).
+2011 Crossing Boundaries and Transforming Identities: New Perspectives in Netherlandic Studies (co-edited with M. Lacy Bruijn).
 Publications of the American Association for Netherlandic Studies, Münster: Nodus Publikationen.

 2011 Guest editor,Dutch Crossing: A Journal of Low Countries Studies(Fall issue), Association for Low Countries Studies in Great Britain.
 Leeds: Maney Publishing.